This article has been updated from a previous version.

-The unofficial end of the summer is upon us: the Labour Day long weekend.
-Before school resumes, many Canadians will say goodbye to the sunniest season by celebrating with family and friends — at a cottage, beach, or backyard barbeque.
+The end of the summer is unofficially upon us: the Labour Day long weekend.
+Before school resumes, many Canadians will say goodbye to the warmest season by celebrating with family and friends — at a cottage, beach, or backyard barbeque.
 However, as more drivers hit the road, collisions and traffic tickets tend to rise.

-The Ontario Provincial Police (OPP) laid more than 8,000 traffic charges during a four-day Labour Day weekend road safety blitz last year.
-Speeding was the leading offence, with 5,821 offenders.
+The Ontario Provincial Police (OPP) laid more than 7,300 traffic charges during the four-day Labour Day weekend road safety blitz last year.
+Speeding was the leading offence, with 4,877 offenders.

 |Offence||Number of charges laid|